mubaris/curiosity/README.md

 # Start the app
 yarn run start
 ```
-if installation is successful You should see following message.

-visit ```http://localhost:3000``` to view website.
+If installation is successful You should see following message. visit 'http://localhost:3000' to view website.
 ```
 NODE_ENV -> dev
 MONGODB_URI -> mongodb://127.0.0.1:27017/curiosity